MattStarfield/Arc-Lamp/docs/build-guide.md

 * _Optional_: After wood is dry, rub exterior surfaces with mineral oil to accentuate the wood grain.

 ## Install Electronics
+#### LED Strip
-* Cut length of 29.75” LED strip.
-Cut bits of silicone sheath from either end and solder 6” lengths of 22 AWG Stranded wire to both ends:
+* Cut length of 29.75” LED strip
+* Cut bits of silicone sheath from either end and solder 6” lengths of 22 AWG solid core wire to both ends.
+Reinforce solder joints with hot glue.
   * (2) Black - LED GND
   * (2) White - LED PWR
 * Cut silicone sheath away from exact center (14.875").
 Ball capture will be placed here later.
+* Super Glue 1/16” thick acrylic string capture base piece (larger hole) into center of LED strip.
+* Insert LED strip into Arc.
+Start by placing center cutout at Arc exact center and fit LEDs into Arc from center to either end.
+* Reinforce interface of LED sheath and Arc on either side of central string capture with hot glue to prevent LEDs from pulling away from arc body.

+#### Dimmer Potentiometer
 * Remove Potentiometer from enclosure.
 Desolder connector socket from dimmer PCB.
-Replace with 6” lengths of 22 AWG solid core wire:
+Replace with 6” lengths of 22 AWG solid core wire.
+Reinforce solder joints with hot glue.
   * (2) Black - LED GND
   * (2) White - LED PWR
   * (1) Red - Vin 12V
   * (1) Black - Vin GND
 * Solder 6” of Red 22 AWG solid core wire to the C and  NO contacts on the limit switch.
+Reinforce solder joints with hot glue.
-* Solder 6” lengths of 22 AWG solid core wire to Power Jack
+* Solder 6” lengths of 22 AWG solid core wire to Power Jack.
+Reinforce / isolate solder joints with hot glue.
   * (1) Black - Vin GND (leaf pin)
   * (1) Red - Vin 12V (center pin)
-* Hot Glue 1/16” string capture base piece into center of LED strip.
-Insert LED strip into Arc.
-Start by placing center cutout at Arc exact center and fit LEDs into Arc from center to either end.

 * Install limit switch into fixture on Arc stack.
 Tighten nuts.
 Hot glue switch terminals and nuts in place.
 * Insert Power jack into  Mid stack.
 Screw on Hex Nut.
 Cover terminals in Hot Glue.
-* Reinforce Pot connections with Hot Glue.
-Reinforce wires on Dimmer PCB with Hot Glue.
-Install Pot, secure dimmer PCB with Hot glue.
+* Install Pot with wires facing "up", secure dimmer PCB with Hot glue.

 ## Install Diffuser Strip
-* Cut length of diffuser strip 29” x 15/16”
+* Cut (2) lengths of diffuser strip 24” x 23 mm (width is very precise)
+* Fit strips around inner Arc, meeting at the center of the LED strip

 ... in progress ...